Mistakes to Avoid When Running Your Bar

-In the book Start Your Own Bar and Club, the staff at Entrepreneur Press and writer Liane Cassavoy explain how you can launch a profitable bar or club, whether you want to start a nightclub, neighborhood pub, wine bar or more.
+In the book Start Your Own Bar and Club, the staff of Entrepreneur Media, Inc. and writer Liane Cassavoy explain how you can launch a profitable bar or club, whether you want to start a nightclub, neighborhood pub, wine bar or more.
 In this edited excerpt, the authors reveal the correctable problems that can cause your bar to fail.

 When opening and running a bar, the most frequent mistakes owners make involve inventory control, and managing and training staff.
 Another high-problem area is spreading your resources too thin by overspending or underselling.

 From purchasing supplies to selling goods, the control of your inventory will deeply affect your profits.
 Choose your purveyors carefully.
 Create specifications for each product.
 How much will you carry of what?
 Sometimes you'll need to update your original pars (the number of backup bottles you keep on hand).
 If you make changes, keep a file or log of when and why the change occurred so you can refer to it and keep track of the progress of your business.

 Encourage staff to make drinks and food according to standard recipes as instructed during training.
 Test your bartenders periodically to make sure they're sticking to the agreed-upon standards.
 Make sure every drink is accounted for in accordance with your policies.
 Whether a drink or food dish was sent back, made improperly or given away for free, everything should be registered somewhere.
 If you have inventory-control problems, you'll need to refer to your established reports to figure out the problem.